tony0405519/my_NVFlare/README.md

 In participant section, you need to specify the name of server (IP address), client, and admin.
 You can remove the redundant clients as well (Here we leave 2 clients only).
 In builders section, you need to modify the `sp_end_point` to `<IP_address>:8102:8103`.

-Notice that `fed_learn_port` and `fed_learn_port` (port: 8102, 8103 by default) should be enabled by firewall and mounted in docker.
+Notice that `fed_learn_port` and `admin_port` (port: 8102, 8103 by default) should be enabled by firewall and mounted in docker.
 To enable the port, you can run the following commands:
 ```
 $ sudo ufw allow from <source IP> to any port 8102
 $ sudo ufw allow from <source IP> to any port 8103